readingcapital/readingcapital.github.io/volume-1/index.md

 The first act of circulation – $C-M$ – is the hard part, money is the ultimate means to gain access to anything in society, everything else is such only provisionally, in a society where producers deny each other the means to satisfy their needs.
 The desire and need arises for money.
-The *hoarder* pursues this interest by not engaging in consumption, she becomes richer by denying herself consumption – she does not really get richer.
+The *hoarder* satisfies this need by sale without purchase — sale to aquire money.
+Qualitatively, money is exchangable for anything and not limited, but quantitatively any sum of money is limited; the hoarder's drive for money is boundless.
+Sale without purchase means that the hoarder pursues her interest by not engaging in consumption, she becomes richer by denying herself consumption – she does not really get richer.
 Money's power is to access social wealth on the market, but the hoarder withholds it from circulation.

 The present absence of money ought not to hinder business.
 Commodity owners may replace actual payment of money with promises of payment (which again may